Kinds of types in Scala

 Algebraic Data Types

-Such definition help us indicate the order using construction that itself has no distinction of order (that is a set).
+Such a definition helps us indicate the order using construction that itself has no distinction of order (that is a set).

-This is why we must explicitly define a -tuple and a product of sets as left-associative operation:
+This is why we must explicitly define an nn-tuple and a product of nn sets as a left-associative operation:

-If we consider records (well, any class actually) as a -tuple of its attributes and containers like list as infinite-tuples (where all elements after some index are empty), then we’ll understand why they are called the product types and why they often share a common scala.Product
+If we consider records (well, any class actually) as an nn-tuple of its attributes and containers like lists as infinite-tuples (where all elements after some index are empty), then we’ll understand why they are called the product types and why they often share a common scala.Product trait.

 type IntTwice = (Int, Int)